 - Improve waterfront access on the Hudson River.
-Tourism-based river access should be a priority, as it could provide unique economic development and quality of life opportunities that few other communities in the State have available. - Continue to foster existing, and create new, recreation-focused partnerships, including the Town and Village, SCSD, the SACC, the Admiral's Marina owners, Lakes to Locks Passage, National Parks Service, Erie Canalway National Heritage Corridor, CDTC, NYS Canal Corporation, and NYSDOT. - Enhance the SACC, including providing enhanced services and improved facilities to increase usage and attract new residents, visitors, and users to the facility and community. - Consider establishing a year-round, (potentially intermunicipal or (shared service) recreation department to ensure that recreation facilities are well-maintained, available to all age groups, and promoted to residents, visitors, and tourists, alike, and to reduce demand on other Town departments.
+Tourism-based river access should be a priority, as it could provide unique economic development and quality of life opportunities that few other communities in the State have available. - Continue to foster existing, and create new, recreation-focused partnerships, including the Town and Village, SCSD, the SACC, the Admiral's Marina owners, Lakes to Locks Passage, National Parks Service, Erie Canalway National Heritage Corridor, CDTC, NYS Canal Corporation, and NYSDOT. - Enhance the SACC, including providing enhanced services and improved facilities to increase usage and attract new residents, visitors, and users to the facility and community. - Consider establishing a year-round, intermunicipal (shared service) recreation department to ensure that recreation facilities are well-maintained, available to all age groups, and promoted to residents, visitors, and tourists, alike.